 Do you accept commissions?

 Absolutely!
-Yes, I specialize in macro photography, but that’s not all I can do.
 I create images for organizations, towns, nature areas, and also sell photographs to corporations, small businesses, and restaurants/coffee shops who like the idea of decorating with art that supports the environment.
 Need some art or bespoke photographs?
 Please contact me and let’s come up with a plan.

 Do you offer a purchase guarantee?